Filoppi/Nioh2Resolution/README.md

 Nioh2Resolution adds support for 21:9+ resolutions to *Nioh 2: Complete Edition* on PC.

+Credit to  LennardF1989 for to original Nioh 1 version.

 ## How to use?

 1) Download the latest release of Nioh2Resolution.